FrancisVila/MFT_convert/content/en/docs/TransferCFT/Using_Sentinel/trk_parms.md

 > **Note**
 >
-> When using Central Governance to manage Transfer CFT, you can only use TRK at the flow level, which corresponds to transfer models, but not for partners and general parameters.
+> Note: When using Central Governance to manage Transfer CFT, you can only use TRK at the flow level, which corresponds to transfer models, but not for partners and general parameters.

 | Definition  | NO  | ALL  | SUMMARY  | ERROR  | UNDEFINED  |